transloadit/node-sdk/README.md

 ## API

-These are the public methods on the `TransloaditClient` object and their descriptions.
+These are the public methods on the `Transloadit` object and their descriptions.
 The methods are based on the [Transloadit API](https://transloadit.com/docs/api/).

 View [TypeScript definitions](types/index.d.ts).